 - Let recipients know that they are valid and valued.

 - Speak from the heart and share what you would tell a friend or what you would want to hear yourself when you were going through a difficult time.

 - Each card can be unique, or you can write the same message on each card.

 - The message must use encouraging and positive positioning.
 (Think “You’re awesome!” and not “You’re not a bad person.”)

 - Keep your message vague enough that the card won’t out anyone as trans to unsupportive family or roommates.

 - Be careful not to infantilize the message or card.

 - Your message can be a quote, an original thought, or a combination of the two.

 - Avoid identifying information.
-(First name/home state is okay, if you choose to sign the card and add a bit of personalization.)
+(First name and home state/country is okay, if you choose to sign the card and add a bit of personalization.)

 Be as creative as you like!
 You can write your messages on whatever paper you’d like (construction paper, note cards, folded greeting cards, etc.).
 Feel free to use markers, stickers, etc. but please do not include glitter or cards with lots of 3D embellishments, which can cause issues when mailing them.